6 Congenital disorders caused by teratogens

 6-16 When is it most dangerous to drink alcohol during pregnancy?

 Drinking alcohol is most dangerous between three and eight weeks of gestation (i.e. 4 to 10 weeks after the last menstrual period), as this may result in damage to the developing organs of the embryo (malformations).
 The organs most at risk during this time are the brain, heart, kidneys, eye, ear, palate and skeleton.
 Drinking alcohol during the first trimester may cause congenital malformations of any of these organs.

 Therefore, women should stop drinking when they plan to fall pregnant, i.e. before conception.

 Drinking alcohol is most dangerous during the first trimester of pregnancy.

-- Drinking alcohol between three and eight weeks after conception may cause malformations in the developing embryo.
+- Drinking alcohol between 3 and 8 weeks after conception may cause malformations in the developing embryo.
 At this stage some women do not know or are unsure they are pregnant.

 6-17 Are there other periods during pregnancy when alcohol is dangerous to the fetus?